radiokit/electron-docs/docs/source/installation-linux.rst

 Installation on Linux
 #####################

-Currently the only supported distribution is Ubuntu 16.04 LTS.
+Currently the only supported distribution is Ubuntu 16.04 LTS (amd64 architecture).

 Installing package
 ******************